Combined crypto market cap reaches $800 billion

-Bitcoin may have had something to do with this recent surge as the currency managed to move passed the $15k mark once again.
+Bitcoin may have had something to do with this recent surge as the currency managed to move past the $15k mark once again.
 Its price correction last month saw the currency drop as low as $8k on some exchanges, but it seems to have recovered quite nicely.
 In fact, at the time of writing this article, it was trading at over $17k on some exchanges, with its own market cap set at just over $290 billion.

-Because of its inherent volatility, its sometimes tricky to pinpoint the exact reason for its dramatic increases.
+Because of its inherent volatility, it’s sometimes tricky to pinpoint the exact reason for its dramatic increases.
 However, in this case, Peter Thiel’s

 announcement last week may have played a part.
 His firm, Founders Fund, recently announced that they are holding hundreds of millions of dollars’ worth of bitcoins, making investors hungrier than ever to be part of the market.